| | CMU-CS-98-179 Computer Science Department

 maximum likelihood estimation, Monte Carlo methods, temporal signal

-We present a learning algorithm for hidden Markov models with continuous
+processing We present a learning algorithm for hidden Markov models with continuous

 state and observation spaces.
 All necessary probability density functions